How to Find the Right Phlebotomy Tech School

-Should You Go to School to Become a Plebotomist?
+Should You Go to School to Become a Phlebotomy Tech?

 First of all, not many people probably know what a phlebotomy tech or phlebotomist is.
-The short answer is a medical professional whose job is to draw blood.
+The short answer is a health care professional who draws blood from patients.
 We will provide more details later.
-So naturally anyone who selects this profession must be OK around needles and blood.
-And if you are not comfortable in hospitals or other Waterloo WI medical environments, well this job may not be right for you.
-And then there are the patients.
-Phlebotomy Technicians tend to work around anxious people who hate needles or having a blood sample taken.
-And because most health care facilities are open 24 hours, you will probably be required to work weekends, evenings and even on holidays.
-But if you don’t mind working with the needles and blood, and if you enjoy helping people and are patient and compassionate, this could be the right job for you.
+So naturally anyone who selects this profession must be able to handle needles and blood.
+And if you are nervous in hospitals or other Waunakee WI medical facilities, well this profession probably is not the best choice for you.
+And now let’s talk about the patients.
+Phlebotomists tend to work with anxious people who don’t like needles or having a blood sample drawn.
+And because most health care facilities are open around the clock, you may be expected to work weekends, nights and even on holidays.
+But if you don’t mind working with the needles and blood, and if you enjoy interacting with people and are compassionate and very patient, this may be the perfect job for you.

 Phlebotomist Career Description

 Phlebotomist Training, Certification and Licensing